 ‘pattern’ – Relates to the URL path, meaning everything after the ‘hpattern’ and before the ‘?’

 ‘qpattern’ – Relates to the URL query part and doesn’t necessarily have to appear, meaning everything after the ‘?’.

+‘fpattern’ – Relates to the URL fragment part and doesn’t necessarily have to appear, meaning everything after the ‘#’.

 Examples (different parts of the URL expressed in the different colors):